K-G-Witt/leaflet-challenge/README.md

 ## Additional credits are declared below:

 ### Creating legends on white barkgrounds, appropriately coloured to the depth of the earthquake:
-I modified jonkwiatkowski's code to the colours used in my visualisation: https://github.com/jonkwiatkowski/Leaflet/tree/main/Leaflet-Part-1 (accessed 21 June 2024).
+jonkwiatkowski: https://github.com/jonkwiatkowski/Leaflet/tree/main/Leaflet-Part-1 (accessed 21 June 2024).
+This was modified to reflect the colour scale used in this visualisation.

 ### Reference material:
 US Geological Survey Earthquake Hazards Program, Magnitude 2.5+ Earthquates, Past 30 Days: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_month.geojson (accessed 21 June 2024).